M-Alfaraj/202323090-MohammedAlfaraj-assignment3/docs/ai-usage-report.md

 - Helped me understand how I could display my GitHub projects in my portfolio website.
 - Helped debug my code to find inconsistencies or redundancies that I missed in my code or documents.
 - Suggested improvements to parts of my code and documentation for better readability and organization.
-- Showed examples of JavaScript for interactive features creations.
+- Showed examples of JavaScript for creating interactive features.

 ### Challenges
 There were some challenges that I faced when using ChatGPT:
 - Some suggestions did not help in fulfilling the assignment requirements, so I had to be more specific.
-- Sometimes ChatGPT would give me code that is advanced and I could not fully understand how to use it, so I had to explain that I needed simpler code.
+- Sometimes ChatGPT would give me code that was too advanced and I could not fully understand how to use it, so I had to explain that I needed simpler code.
 - Because ChatGPT was not always accurate, I had to test the functionality many times to confirm it worked accordingly.

 ## Learning Outcome